zana9999/zana9999/README.md

 # Hey there! 👋

-### I’m Farzana, a 3rd-year Computer Science student @ Lassonde focused on software engineering, AI, and practical coding projects!
+### I’m Farzana, a 3rd-year Computer Science student focused on software engineering, AI, and practical coding projects!

 ---